HieraMix: A Hierarchical MLP-Mixer for Large-Scale Traffic Forecasting: Related Work

 \section{Related Work}

 \paragraph{Traffic Forecasting} aims to predict traffic dynamics, e.g., traffic flow~\cite{wang2022traffic,stsl,ji2022stden}, traffic speed~\cite{bayesian,wang2016traffic}.
-Early deep learning-based methods leverage Recurrent Neural Networks (RNNs)~\cite{dcrnn,agcrn} or Temporal Convolutional Networks (TCNs)~\cite{stgcn,gwnet} to capture temporal dependencies, while Graph Neural Networks (GNNs) are used to model spatial dependencies~\cite{ji2020interpretable,han2025bridging,ji2023multi}.
-Transformer-based models have been widely applied to various urban spatio-temporal tasks, such as trajectory representation~\cite{start,gtg,BIGCity}, POI representation~\cite{poi-en}, and general time-series forecasting~\cite{when,wang2020deep}.
-Recently, they have also gained considerable popularity in traffic forecasting~\cite{pdformer,ji2025seeing}.
+Early deep learning-based methods leverage Recurrent Neural Networks~\cite{dcrnn,agcrn} or Temporal Convolutional Networks ~\cite{gwnet} to capture temporal dependencies, while Graph Neural Networks are used to model spatial dependencies~\cite{han2025bridging,ji2023multi}.
+Transformer-based models are widely applied to various urban spatio-temporal tasks, such as trajectory representation~\cite{start,BIGCity}, and general time-series forecasting~\cite{when,wang2020deep}.
+Recently, they also gain considerable popularity in traffic forecasting~\cite{pdformer,ji2025seeing,deng2025urban}.
 However, the intensive convolution operations of GNNs~\cite{l2gcn} and the quadratic complexity of transformers limit their ability on large-scale urban.

 \paragraph{Large-Scale Traffic Forecasting} presents significant scalability challenges due to its extensive spatial scope, demanding models that are both efficient and effective.
-While some pioneering works reduced computational costs through graph decomposition~\cite{LarSTL,patchstg,STFT} or prior assumptions~\cite{GWT}, they may compromise information integrity.
-More recently, MLP-Mixer Models have garnered increasing attention in both computer vision~\cite{mlp-mixer} and natural language processing~\cite{nlp-mixer} due to their simplicity, effectiveness, and scalability for large-scale data.
-MLPST~\cite{mlpst} first applied the MLP-Mixer architecture to grid-based spatiotemporal data.
+While some pioneering works reduce computational costs through graph decomposition~\cite{patchstg,STFT} or prior assumptions~\cite{GWT}, they may compromise information integrity.
+More recently, researchers begin to employ MLP-Mixers for modeling large-scale data, owing to their effectiveness and scalability.
+MLPST~\cite{mlpst} first applies the MLP-Mixer architecture to grid-based data.
 TimeMixer~\cite{timemixer} performs node-level traffic forecasting by feature decomposition, but it lacks consideration of spatial correlations.
-TSMixer~\cite{tsmixer} and RPMixer~\cite{rpmixer} mix temporal and feature (i.e. spatial) dimensions, effectively capturing spatiotemporal dependencies.
+TSMixer~\cite{tsmixer} and RPMixer~\cite{rpmixer} mix temporal and spatial dimensions, effectively capturing spatiotemporal dependencies.
 Despite their efficiency, these methods indiscriminately construct global correlations across all data samples.
 When facing large-scale data, it will overwhelm key features with substantial irrelevant noise.
+Recent works~\cite{wang2026tabsieve} also highlight the importance of reducing noisy context.